Alcoholic Hepatitis Vs Cirrhosis Explained, General Symptoms, Types of ARLD, Complications, Prognosis, Management & Treatment

 - Difficulties with vision and eye movement

 Vitamin B1 often does not improve the loss of memory and intellect that occurs with Korsakoff syndrome.

 Stopping alcohol use can prevent more loss of brain function and damage to nerves.
 A well-balanced, nourishing diet can help, but it is not a substitute for stopping alcohol use.

 Not drinking alcohol or drinking in moderation and getting enough nutrition to reduce the risk of developing Wernicke-Korsakoff syndrome.
 If a heavy drinker will not quit, thiamine supplements and a good diet may reduce the chance of getting this condition, but the risk is not eliminated.

 How We Can Help

-Fatty Liver Disease – U.S. Department of Health and Human Services, National Institutes of Health
+Wernicke-Korsakoff syndrome – U.S. Department of Health and Human Services National Institutes of Health

 We Level Up – Rehab Centers – Effective Drug & Alcohol Abuse Treatment